microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ```

 ### -AccessToken

 Specifies a bearer token for Microsoft Entra service.
 Access tokens do time out and you have to handle their refresh.

-Specifies a bearer token for Microsoft Entra service.
-Access tokens do time out and you have to handle their refresh.